rikurainio/fastify-react-crud-example/README.md

 **You must have** [Docker](https://docs.docker.com/get-docker/ "Get Docker") installed on your machine, for the local PostgreSQL container to work.
 Open the link and select your operating system.

-To start a locally hosted container with PostgreSQL, run ```pnpm run dev:db```.
+To start a locally hosted container with PostgreSQL, and set up the db, run ```pnpm run dev:setup:db```.
 Make sure you have Docker Engine running.

 ## Starting dev servers
 To **start both applications**, run: ```pnpm run dev```.